 06 of 07

 Squash plants are huge.
 Even the fruits are large and heavy.
 Trellising them is a great way to save ground space, but you cannot skimp on the supports.
 If the trellis snaps, there will be no getting it back upright.
-Make it even sturdier than you think it should be, because squash plants are particular favorites of groundhogs and they will climb, if the get the chance.
+Make it even sturdier than you think it should be because squash plants are particular favorites of groundhogs and they will climb if they get the chance.

-My favorite squash trellis is wire fencing over an A-frame or suspended from the side of a building.
-As with cucumbers and melons, squash vines have scratchy sticky, tendrils that will grab hold of anything nearby, in their attempt to climb higher.
+A popular squash trellis is wire fencing over an A-frame or suspended from the side of a building.
+As with cucumbers and melons, squash vines have scratchy sticky, tendrils that will grab hold of anything nearby in their attempt to climb higher.

 Larger winter squash and pumpkins are heavy and will need some type of sling or cradle.
-As I mentioned in the section on melons, a stretchy fabric, like old pantyhose or t-shirts can be placed under the fruits and tied to the trellis, to keep the heavy fruits from detaching and falling off the vines.
-Honestly, if you have space, it's much easier to just let the vines ramble on the ground.
+Just like melons, pumpkins need a stretchy fabric such as old pantyhose or T-shirts to place under the fruits and tied to the trellis to keep the heavy fruits from detaching and falling off the vines.
+If you have space, it's much easier to just let the vines ramble on the ground.

 Summer squash is a better option for trellising.
 It won’t need quite as much reinforcement as winter squash and pumpkins since you'll be harvesting regularly and the vines won't get as heavy.
 Summer squash also won’t need slings to support the fruits.

-I generally seed two crops of summer squash.
-I direct sow one in mid-spring and again in mid-summer so that I am sure of a long harvest.
-Winter squash are long season plants and most of us won’t have the time for two crops.
+You might want to seed two crops of summer squash.
+Sow one in mid-spring and again in mid-summer so you have a long harvest.
+Winter squash are long season plants and most people won’t have the time for two crops.

-Some Favorite Winter Squash: Delicata, Potimarron, Waltham Butternut
+Some Favorite Winter Squash: Delicata, Potimarron, and Waltham Butternut

-Some Favorite Pumpkins: New England Pie, Rouge vif d'Etampes, WolfContinue to 7 of 7 below.
+Some Favorite Pumpkins: New England Pie, Rouge vif d'Etampes, and WolfContinue to 7 of 7 below.

 07 of 07

-What I like about trellising tomato plants in an espalier fashion is how well it improves air circulation and allows the sun to hit the fruits.
+You can trellis tomato plants in an espalier fashion to improve air circulation and allow the sun to hit the fruits.
 Since tomatoes are prone to a number of diseases, any help in preventing them is greatly appreciated.

-I’m not particularly fond of staking tomatoes because stakes can snap.
+Staking tomatoes can cause the stakes to snap.
 However, there is a lot to be said for the convenience of cages.
 If you get a sturdy cage, you won’t need to continually tie the branches.
 You can just keep tucking them through the openings in the cage and let the wire cage do the supporting.
-I use a double decker cage that stands 8 ft. tall.
+You can use a double decker cage that stands eight feet tall.
 That may sound like a lot, but indeterminate tomatoes will easily fill it.
-In fact, I’ve read that the current tomato vine record is 25 ft.
-Even if mine grew that large, I wouldn’t want to have to climb a ladder to harvest.

-Some Favorite Tomato Varieties: Big Rainbow, Cherokee Purple, Yellow Pear
+Some Favorite Tomato Varieties: Big Rainbow, Cherokee Purple, and Yellow Pear